poojahooda22/animated-gradient/README.md

 ## Expanding the ESLint configuration
 If you are developing a production application, we recommend up
-- Configure the top-level `parserOptions` property like this
+- Configure the top-level `parserOptions` property like thi
 ```js
 export default tseslint.config(
   languageOptions: